estaji/useful-bash-scripts/README.md

 ### backup-website-files-and-db-to-smb.sh
 Create dump from a mysql database and compress website files, then mount a SMB storage and copy the backup to it.

+### dump-postgresql-db-then-rsync.sh
+Create dump from a Postgresql database.
+Then transfer the dump to a remote server using rsync.

 # Contribution
 Feel free and don't hesitate to contribute to this repository.